gluppler/S-NES-BOY/CONTRIBUTING.md

 ### Development Setup

-1. Clone the repository:
+1. Clone the framework repository:
    ```bash
    git clone https://github.com/yourusername/s-nes-boy.git
    cd s-nes-boy
    ```

-2. Review the documentation structure in `nes-docs/` and `snes-docs/`
+2. Review the documentation structure in `docs/nes/`, `docs/snes/`, and `docs/gameboy/`

 3. Make your changes following the guidelines above

 ### Areas for Contribution

-- **Documentation improvements: Clarifications, corrections, additional examples
+- **Documentation improvements**: Clarifications, corrections, additional examples, expanded learning paths
-- **New sections: Expanding coverage of NES, SNES, and programming topics
+- **New sections**: Expanding coverage of NES, SNES, and Game Boy programming topics
-- **SNES content: Adding SNES-specific documentation and examples
+- **Learning examples**: Additional working examples demonstrating specific concepts or techniques
-- ** content: Documenting -specific features
+- **Template enhancements**: Improvements to development templates for better usability
-- **Code examples: Better or more comprehensive examples
+- **Code examples**: Better or more comprehensive examples in documentation
-- **Cheatsheets: Additional reference tables or quick guides
+- **Cheatsheets**: Additional reference tables or quick guides
-- **Tooling: Improvements to development workflow documentation
+- **Tooling**: Improvements to development workflow documentation and tools
-- **Real hardware: Additional real hardware considerations for all systems
+- **Real hardware**: Additional real hardware considerations and testing for all systems

 ### Questions?

 If you have questions about contributing, please:
 - Open an issue with the `question` label
 - Check existing issues and discussions
-- Review the documentation in `nes-docs/README.md` and `snes-docs/README.md`
+- Review the documentation in `docs/nes/README.md`, `docs/snes/README.md`, and `docs/gameboy/README.md`

 Thank you for contributing to S-NES-BOY!